algomo/knowledge-base/docs/docs/data-sources/Tags.md

     - **Response:** Our gentle, alcohol-free toner soothes and balances sensitive skin.

 ## Tagged Intents Overview
-Tags enhance the chatbot's ability to provide context-aware responses, ensuring interactions tailored to the user's needs.
-Here's how it works.

 1. **Intent Tagging:**
    - Each intent in the chatbot's knowledge base is tagged with relevant characteristics such as skin type for skincare inquiries.